nikolas-AI/To-Do-List-Python/README.md

 # Project Showcase: Building a To-Do List in Python

-🌟 Welcome to another  !
+🌟 Welcome to another project !